Forming an LLC in Georgia

 The Registered Agent Requirement

-Every LLC formed in Georgia carries a continuous statutory agent obligation — no carve-outs.
+Every LLC formed in Georgia carries a continuous registered agent obligation, with no carve-outs.
 An agent in Georgia must:

-• Be at the address all through normal business-day hours to take legal correspondence and lawsuits
+- Actually be at that address during the business day to take legal correspondence and lawsuits

-Acting as your own appointed agent is legal but exposes your home address.
-It joins the Georgia Secretary of State public record and is searchable from day one.
+Serving as the agent yourself is legal if you live in Georgia, though the LLC cannot appoint itself.
+The catch is exposure: your address joins the Georgia Secretary of State public record and is searchable from day one.

 Our agent product in Georgia is $99 a year.
 We handle the public-facing agent role and your personal address stays off the record.